jahoo/jahoo.github.io/index.md

 I just noticed there's a typo in the above paragraph.
 That illustrates another question I am currently interested in: How come typos and more generally production errors/imprecision don't hinder understanding more than they do?

-I'm also a mostly-retired ballet dancer, formerly with [Festival Ballet Providence](http://www.festivalballetprovidence.org) in Rhode Island, The [Vanemuine Theatre](https://www.vanemuine.ee/people/jacob-hoover/?lang=en) in Tartu, Estonia, and José Mateo Ballet Theatre in Cambridge, Massachusetts.
+I'm also a professional ballet dancer, formerly with [Festival Ballet Providence](http://www.festivalballetprovidence.org) (now Ballet RI) in Rhode Island, The [Vanemuine Theatre](https://www.vanemuine.ee) in Tartu, Estonia, and José Mateo Ballet Theatre in Cambridge, Massachusetts.
 I still try to dance as much as I can.

 <!-- CV moved to navbar.
 See _includes/header.html -->